TrellixVulnTeam/swahilipython_SCMU/Doc/library/msilib.rst

 .. class:: CAB(name)

-   The class :class:`CAB` represents a CAB file.
+   The kundi :class:`CAB` represents a CAB file.
 During MSI construction, files will be added simultaneously to the ``Files`` table, and to a CAB file.
 Then, when all files have been added, the CAB file can be written, then added to the MSI file.